coredev-uk/homelab/k8s/shared-storage/README.md

 - sonarr

 **jellyfin-pvc** (binds to jellyfin-pv):
-- jellyfin
+- jellyfin (defined in k8s/jellyfin/app/storage.yaml)

 **frigate-pvc** (binds to frigate-pv):
-- frigate
+- frigate (defined in k8s/frigate/app/deployment.yaml)

-## Migration Note
+## Architecture Notes

-These PVCs were previously in the shared `media` and `security` namespaces.
-Now that apps are in individual namespaces, the PVCs need to be created in each app's namespace.
-Since hostPath volumes with ReadWriteMany can be bound by multiple PVCs, this is safe.
+- **Shared volumes** (downloads-pv, media-pv): Use ReadWriteMany with hostPath, allowing multiple PVCs from different namespaces to bind to the same volume

-## TODO
+- **App-specific volumes** (frigate-pv, jellyfin-pv): Use ReadWriteOnce and are co-located with their app deployments for better encapsulation

-Create PVC resources in each app's namespace, or create a kustomization to generate them automatically.
+- All PVCs reference `storageClassName: ""` to prevent dynamic provisioning and ensure binding to pre-defined PVs